ukaea/overlap_checker/README.md

 # Running

-Three small tools are provided that can be used in different workflows, they are:
+Several small tools are provided that can be used in different workflows, they are:

  * `step_to_brep` extracts the solid shapes out of a STEP file and